diogomonica/diogomonica.com/posts/skynet-beta-the-rise-of-the-robots.md

 The first thing that I thought when I used them the first time was how amazing the video/sounds quality was.
 The second was, <ux class="highlight"><b>can I hack it?</b></ux>

+<ux class="highlight">TL;DR:</b></ux> The beam client application didn't validate the remote server's certificate leading to the ability of an attacker stealing credentials by using a MITM attack.
+[Get the PoC code here](https://gist.github.com/diogomonica/a24a7285f31804d37144).

 # The perfect trojan-horse

 What could be better than having an employee as an insider at a company?
 Having an insider robot, of course.
 Particularly one that has 2 HD cameras, a microphone and wheels to stroll around the office at 3am.